center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Group
     - Group Enumeration

+  * - ListInstanceProfileTags
+    - Lists the tags that are attached to the specified IAM instance profile.
+The returned list of tags is sorted by tag key.
+    - Instance
+    - Instance Metadata

   * - ListInstanceProfiles
     - Lists the instance profiles that have the specified path prefix.
 If there are none, the operation returns an empty list.
     - Instance